Dracaena Marginata Cuttings Root Easily In Water: Here’s How To Keep Them Healthy

 Keep your Dracaena marginata cuttings in bright light.

-+Low light isn’t good but on the either hand, neither is direct hot sun.
+Low light isn’t good and neither is the direct hot sun.
 In that case, your cuttings will burn.

 Roots started emerging from the bottom of the canes after 10 days or so.